betterscientificsoftware/bssw.io/Articles/Blog/2025-04-mpi-performance.md

 This work was supported by the Better Scientific Software Fellowship Program, a collaborative effort of the U.S. Department of Energy (DOE), Office of Advanced Scientific Research via ANL under Contract DE-AC02-06CH11357 and the National Nuclear Security Administration Advanced Simulation and Computing Program via LLNL under Contract DE-AC52-07NA27344; and by the National Science Foundation (NSF) via SHI under Grant No. 2327079.

-### Author Bio
+### Author bio

 Ken Raffenetti is a principal software development specialist in the Mathematics and Computer Science Division at Argonne National Laboratory.
 He received his B.S. in computer science from the University of Illinois at Urbana-Champaign.
 He joined Argonne in 2006, where he worked for seven years as a systems administrator.

 In 2013, Ken joined the Programming Models and Runtime Systems group, focused on the development of systems software for high-performance computing applications.
 Ken’s research interests include parallel programming models and low-level communication libraries.
 In particular, Ken is involved in the definition of the Message Passing Interface (MPI) standard and is a key maintainer of MPICH, the leading implementation of MPI.
-He is also a member of community working groups focused on the implementation and standardization of critical HPC software, including the [PMIx Administrative Steering Committee](https://pmix.github.io/), [OpenFabrics Interfaces Working Group](https://github.com/ofiwg) , and [Unified Communication Framework](https://ucfconsortium.org/).
+He is also a member of community working groups focused on the implementation and standardization of critical HPC software, including the [PMIx Administrative Steering Committee](https://pmix.github.io/), [OpenFabrics Interfaces Working Group](https://github.com/ofiwg), and [Unified Communication Framework](https://ucfconsortium.org/).

 <!---
 Publish: yes